stolostron/rhacm-docs/_pages/technical_writing_standards.md

 ## Short descriptions

 * Use complete, but concise sentences with no more than 50 words at a time.
 * Avoid self-referential language when you can: “This topic...”
 (Obviously the user knows they are reading this topic.)
+See more about [Grammer](https://www.ibm.com/docs/en/ibm_style/global-audiences.html#grammar).
 * Don't repeat the title in the description.
 * Give the user a little knowledge in just a couple sentences about what the topic is about.
+This requires some knowledge about the function.
 * If it is a task, make it clear that it is a procedure in the description.
 If it is a reference, be sure the user knows to refer to the topic for information.
 If it is just a concept, make it clear it is only for details about a component or function.
-(These can be blended, but use steps for tasks.)

 ## Concise, clear content

 * Analyze your sentence structure.
-Please review style manuals for more specifics.
 See some examples:
 * Use concise sentences.
 Remove extra words.
     - First draft: `There are many ways that you can use this feature, but this is one way.`
     - Second draft: `This is one of many procedures...`